PortNumber53/ai-thing/README.md

 ## Key Features

 - **Advanced Conversational AI**: Utilizes Google's Gemini models for natural and intelligent dialogue.
-- **Multi-Turn Tool Calling**: Can sequentially call multiple tools to solve complex problems that require several steps (e.g., read from a file, process data, write to another file).
+- **Multi-Turn Tool Calling**: Can sequentially call multiple tools to solve complex problems that require several steps.
 - **Dynamic & Extensible Toolset**:
-    - `WeatherTool`: Provides real-time weather data from the Open-Meteo API.
-    - `FileReadTool`: Reads the contents of files.
-    - `FileFullWriteTool`: Writes content to files, with options to override or preserve existing files.
+    - `coder_task`: A specialized sub-agent for resolving coding tasks.
+    - `ShellCommandTool`: Executes shell commands asynchronously within a chroot environment.
+    - `WebSearchTool`: Performs web searches using Brave Search.
+    - Integration with external Model Context Protocol (MCP) servers like Cloudflare for extended capabilities.
 - **Chroot Jail Security**: All file operations are strictly confined to a pre-configured "chroot" directory, preventing the AI from accessing or modifying any files outside its designated workspace.
 This provides a critical layer of security.
 - **Profile-Based Configuration**: Manages API keys and settings like the `chroot_dir` through a `secrets.ini` file with support for multiple profiles.
 - **Dynamic System Prompts**: The agent's core instructions are dynamically built from the capabilities of the loaded tools, making the system modular and easy to extend.